SoundCloud for Developers

 SC.Promise

-The promise prototype that is used in the SDK internally (es6-promise).
-Use it to create your own promises or to use methods like Promise.all or Promise.race.
+The promise prototype used internally by the SDK (es6-promise).
+Use it to create custom promises or call Promise.all and Promise.race.

 Player (methods & events)